kurtjd/jaxe/README.md

 `-x` Set pixel ON color (in hex)
 `-y` Set pixel OFF color (in hex)

-Also includes flags for disabling S-CHIP "quirks" (which are all enabled by default):
+Also includes flags for disabling specific S-CHIP "quirks" (which are all enabled by default):

 `-0` Disable uninitialized RAM
 `-1` Disable 8xy6/8xyE bug